 Terrence Malick’s “Days of Heaven” was his second film released in 1978, after a superb debut in 1973 with “Badlands” featuring Martin Sheen and Sissy Spacek, depicting the Starkweather-Fugate murder spree.
 “Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916 and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.

-The film evokes its period beautifully through use of a sepia-toned montage in the opening credit sequence and additionally in the wonderfully poetic use of music, including Camille Saint-Saens haunting “Carnival of the Animals: Aquarium” (which has symbolic meaning and is a repeated musical motif in the film), Leo Kottke’s 12 string guitar pieces (reflecting turn of the century Americana) and Ennio Morricone’s perfectly constructed incidental score lending a wistful, timeless quality to proceedings.
-These elements are used to create an elegiac tone and a mood tinged with loss and regret, a sense of a half-recalled memory.
+The film evokes its period beautifully through use firstly of a sepia-toned montage in the opening credit sequence, and then additionally in the wonderfully poetic use of music, including Camille Saint-Saens haunting “Carnival of the Animals: Aquarium” (which has symbolic meaning and is a repeated musical motif in the film), Leo Kottke’s 12 string guitar pieces (reflecting turn of the century Americana) and Ennio Morricone’s perfectly constructed incidental score lending a wistful, timeless quality to proceedings.
+These elements are used to create an elegiac tone and a mood tinged with loss and regret, evoking a sense of a half-recalled memory.